 Louisville real estate is some of the most expensive in Tennessee, although Louisville house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Louisville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Louisville are a mix of both white- and blue-collar jobs.
-Overall, Louisville is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Louisville who work in office and administrative support (14.51%), sales jobs (13.59%), and management occupations (12.21%).
+Louisville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Louisville is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Louisville who work in office and administrative support (14.40%), management occupations (12.17%), and healthcare (10.40%).

 As is often the case in a small city, Louisville doesn't have a public transportation system that people use for their commute.

 The people who call Louisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Louisville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Louisville include English, German, Scots-Irish, and Scottish.
+Important ancestries of people in Louisville include Irish, German, English, Scots-Irish, and Scottish.

 The most common language spoken in Louisville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Italian and Tagalog.